gatsbyjs/gatsby/packages/gatsby-graphql-source-toolkit/README.md

 }
 ```

-In [step 4](#4-compile-sourcing-queries) we combine those fragments with `queries` (from [step 2](#2-configure-gatsby-node-types))
+In [step 4](#4-compile-sourcing-queries), combine those fragments with `queries` (from [step 2](#2-configure-gatsby-node-types))
-to produce final sourcing queries.
+to produce the final sourcing queries.

 But instead of generating them every time, you could have chosen the following workflow (as one of the possible options):

-1. Generate fragments on the very first run and save them somewhere in the `src` folder
+1. Generate fragments on the very first run and save them somewhere in the `src` folder.
-2. Allow developers to edit those fragments in IDE (e.g., to remove fields they don't need, add fields with arguments, etc.)
+2. Allow developers to edit those fragments in an IDE (e.g., to remove fields they don't need, add fields with arguments, etc.).
-3. Load modified fragments from the file system on each run
+3. Load modified fragments from the file system on each run.

-See [`readOrGenerateDefaultFragments`](#readorgeneratedefaultfragments) utility for something like this.
+See the [`readOrGenerateDefaultFragments`](#readorgeneratedefaultfragments) utility for something like this.

-For example let's modify the `Author` fragment to fetch excerpts of author posts:
+For example, modify the `Author` fragment to fetch excerpts of author posts:

 ```graphql
 fragment CustomizedAuthorFragment on Author {